 Lol.
 Ok, so I try to keep the content on this blog serious and focused on moving Bicycle Advocacy forward.
-But I ran across this lawn mower and just had to laugh.
-Gosh, this is great.
-I doubt it cuts worth a darn — […]

 For the most part, bikes are allowed on roadways.
 One of the large exceptions is the interstate.
 Cyclists are not allowed on the nation’s interstate.
 Safety There is always the question of whether you, the cyclist, wants to be on that particular stretch of road. […]

 Space for bike lanes is always at a premium.
 At best, we are lucky to be allowed to ride on an unprotected shoulder.
 Occasionally, cities will gives us a lane we can share with the busses and turning cars.
 Terrifying, frankly.
 Today, Philadelphia upped the […]

 New York has been a frustration to the electric bike industry for many years now.
 While electric bicycles are marketed to those living in large cities as a way to make larger distances and longer commutes a possibility, New York State’s ban on electric bikes in 2004 has made it hard to expand the cycling community past those who are already physically fit or who have short commutes.